wolldog/ready-to-README/README.md

   ## Description

   The ready-to-README application quickly produces a professional README.md file for use with GitHub projects.
-A README.md provides users with an overview of the what, what and how of a project and is always written in Markdown.
+A README.md provides users with an overview of the what, why and how of a project and is always written in Markdown.

   ## Table of Contents
   - [Installation](#installation)